• Skip to primary navigation

 Luckily, I had some of these muffins stashed away for the car ride home.
 They weren’t quite as good after sitting in a freezing car overnight but they still delivered much needed comfort in my moment of need.

 It took a couple batches to get this recipe just right, but at this point, these muffins are pretty on point.
 They’re filled with plump juicy blueberries and a zing of lemon for flavor.
 All this is moot without the right dough though.
-Reading healthy muffin recipes, most seem to call for a mix of whole wheat and regular white flour.
+Reading muffin recipes, most seem to call for a mix of whole wheat and regular white flour.

 And these whole wheat blueberry muffins are actually made with 100% whole wheat!
 Imagine that.
 Reading recipes titled “whole wheat” that then use 80% white flour with a dusting of whole wheat irk me.
 Why call it whole wheat at all?
 I just don’t get it.